 - 1. After entering the circle, the competitor must start from a stationary position. - 2.
 The competitor must not leave the circle until the shot has landed.
-The competitor must exit the back half of the circle under control. - 3.
+The competitor must exit the back half of the circle . - 3.
 The shot must be held in close proximity to the neck or chin the throwing arm must not drop behind or below the shoulder level. - 4.
 During the put attempt, the competitor may touch the inner face of the stop board or the iron band.
 The competitor is prohibited from touching the top of the circle or the ground outside the circle during the put. - 5.
 The competitor may not touch the top or end of the stop board before the put is marked. - 6.
 Any part of the competitor's body may extend over the iron band or stop board provided it does not touch the ground outside the circle. - 7.
 The shot must be put so that it falls clearly within the sector lines. - 8.
-The competitor must initiate put within 1 minute after being called for a trial.
+The competitor must initiate the purposeful action of completing the requirements of the athletic challenge (throw) of the event within one minute after the competitor's name has been called for a trial.